scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 .. note::

-   The **Use Native file browser**  option in the :doc:`Misc <../settings/misc>` tab of the global settings controls whether ScummVM uses the native system file browser, or its own file browser.
+   The **Use Native file browser**  option in the :doc:`Misc <../settings/misc>` tab of the global settings controls whether ScummVM uses the system file browser, or its own file browser.

 5. The **Edit Game** dialog opens to allow configuration of various settings for the game.
-These can be reconfigured at any time, but for now everything should work at the default settings.
+These can be reconfigured at any time, but for now everything is OK at the default settings.
 Click **Ok**.

 .. image:: ../images/Launcher/game_settings.png
    :class: with-shadow